Productivity Improvement: Time-consuming, isn’t it?

 Successful bloggers know they need to save time and promote their content.
 One way to do this is to give Hootsuite your social media needs.

 Do you ever feel like all your social media posts are ignored?
-I found research which shows the best times to promote on Twitter; they are times divisible by 3: 3:00, 6:00, 9:00, and so forth.
+I found research that shows the best times to promote on Twitter; they are times divisible by 3: 3:00, 6:00, 9:00, and so forth.

 Hootsuite will post your blog links on social media for you.
 You don’t need to remember to do it more than once, and you don’t even need to be near a computer when you want your links posted because Hootsuite will schedule them in advance.